Language acquisition: Cochlear implants

 Other options besides sign language for kids with prelingual deafness include the use of hearing aids to strengthen remaining sensory cells or cochlear implants to stimulate the hearing nerve directly.
-Cochlear Implants are hearing devices that are placed behind the ear and contain a receiver and electrodes which are placed under the skin and inside the cochlea.
+Cochlear implants (often known simply as CIs) are hearing devices that are placed behind the ear and contain a receiver and electrodes which are placed under the skin and inside the cochlea.
 Despite these developments, there is still a risk that prelingually deaf children may not develop good speech and speech reception skills.
 Although cochlear implants produce sounds, they are unlike typical hearing and deaf and hard of hearing people must undergo intensive therapy in order to learn how to interpret these sounds.
 They must also learn how to speak given the range of hearing they may or may not have.
 However, deaf children of deaf parents tend to do better with language, even though they are isolated from sound and speech because their language uses a different mode of communication that is accessible to them: the visual modality of language.

 Although cochlear implants were initially approved for adults, now there is pressure to implant children early in order to maximize auditory skills for mainstream learning which in turn has created controversy around the topic.
 Due to recent advances in technology, cochlear implants allow some deaf people to acquire some sense of hearing.
 There are interior and exposed exterior components that are surgically implanted.
 Those who receive cochlear implants earlier on in life show more improvement on speech comprehension and language.
 Spoken language development does vary widely for those with cochlear implants though due to a number of different factors including: age at implantation, frequency, quality and type of speech training.
 Some evidence suggests that speech processing occurs at a more rapid pace in some prelingually deaf children with cochlear implants than those with traditional hearing aids.
 However, cochlear implants may not always work.

 Research shows that people develop better language with a cochlear implant when they have a solid first language to rely on to understand the second language they would be learning.
 In the case of prelingually deaf children with cochlear implants, a signed language, like American Sign Language would be an accessible language for them to learn to help support the use of the cochlear implant as they learn a spoken language as their L2.
 Without a solid, accessible first language, these children run the risk of language deprivation, especially in the case that a cochlear implant fails to work.
 They would have no access to sound, meaning no access to the spoken language they are supposed to be learning.
 If a signed language was not a strong language for them to use and neither was a spoken language, they now have no access to any language and run the risk of missing their critical period.